chulander/chutils/README.md

 0.1.1

 ### Utility List (thus far)
-1. safe.Assign: safely assign deeply-nested properties even if the intermediary properties do noe exist
+1. safe.assign: safely assign deeply-nested properties even if the intermediary properties do noe exist
-2. safe.Compare: safely compare deeply-nested properties even if the intermediary properties do not exist
+2. safe.compare: safely compare deeply-nested properties even if the intermediary properties do not exist
 3. de.promisify: unwraps an ES6 Promise to its nostalgic error-first callback form

 ### Installation